the muses series Morgan Smith the muses series Morgan Smith

 In conversation with writer, Athina Greenhalgh

-Sustainability copywriter, Athina Greenhalgh, shares all things freelance, motherhood, creativity & beyond.
+Sustainability writer, Athina Greenhalgh, shares all things freelance, motherhood, creativity & beyond.

 Until recently we’d known Athina Greenhalgh as a writer for Outland Denim, capturing audiences with sunlit campaigns and educating denim diehards on sustainable manufacturing.
 Since then she has opened her scope as a freelance Sustainability Copywriter, working with brands who are determined to make an impact.
 In 2023 Athina & her husband welcomed their boy, Ávgoustus to their family, which also includes Gabby the Bearded Collie.
 I made tea for us in her kitchen, and Athina generously shared all things freelance, motherhood, creativity & beyond while we watched Áv explore his little world.